Table of Contents

 1. Fatal error: Allowed memory size of X bytes exhausted…

-Very common error message that inform you have not allowed enough memory on your server for website.
-According to Hosting Requirements you should have allocated at least 96MB, but according to data on your website may be required more memory.
-Error message says exact value of your allocated memory in bytes, you can use online tools to convert number in bytes to megabytes so you will know what is your current value.
+The very common error message that informs you have not allowed enough memory on your server for the website.
+According to Hosting Requirements, you should have allocated at least 96MB, but according to data on your website may be required more memory.
+The error message says the exact value of your allocated memory in bytes, you can use online tools to convert numbers in bytes to megabytes so you will know what is your current value.

 Possible ways to increase memory limit on your server:

 - increase memory limit in php.ini file on your server at line:

 - try to increase memory limit in wp-config.php file, add lines of codes:

 96MB is only minimal requirement to run theme, your site might require more memory so try higher value for memory.

 - if server doesn’t allow you modify this value via code so the problem still persists, contact your hosting provider with request to increase memory limit for your website.
 No all hosting companies allow user amend these values

 Make sure that your server parameters meet all the necessary requirements as described in Hosting Requirements.